gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 charge it anyway when I remember another memory.
 The vines at the front entrance…  I turn and run.

 It chitters and comes after me.
-Five steps, six, seven---I spin around, throwing my sword as I turn, and fall backward through the arch.
+Five steps, six, seven—I spin around, throwing my sword as I turn, and fall backward through the arch.
 I hit the ground with a thud just as my sword crashes into the vines.